sarankirthic/18650/README.md

 # 18650
->This repository contains my research on what Li-ion batteries are, how they work and how i created a battery managment system for them to provide details of and maintain the following:
+>This repository contains my research on what Li-ion batteries are, how they work and how i created a battery managment system for these cells must have the following components in-order to charge/discharge the li-ion battery saftely:
->* The battery safety / longevity
+>* Overcharge
->* Cell calibration (temperature / cell imbalance)
+>* Over-discharge
->* To indicate end-of-life when the capacity fails below user-set target threshold.
+>* Discharge too quickly

 ## What is 18650
 >Its a secret, do not tell anyone.
 They are lithium ion batteries.